Alamos Gold: 2013 – present

 The company also announced the completion of its Phase III expansion study for the Island Gold mine, which resulted in an announcement to expand its operations at the mine with the construction of a shaft, to increase production from 1,200 to 2,000 tonnes per day, and double the mine-life to 16 years.

 That same month, Alamos announced the construction of La Yaqui Grande, a decision the company said was based on results of a positive internal economic study and the project being seven kilometres from its existing Mulatos operation, and representing the company’s next low-cost, high-return project in Sonora’s Mulatos district.

 In December 2020, the company acquired Trillium Mining Corporation for cash consideration of US$19.5 million, increasing its land package adjacent to, and along strike from the Island Gold deposit, by approximately 60%.

 In 2021, the company reported its Mineral Reserves and Resources as of December 31, 2020, highlighting Island Gold’s Mineral Reserves and Resources increased by a million ounces, net of mining depletion, at a discovery cost of US$8 per ounce.

 Also in 2021, through its Dutch subsidiaries, the company sought $1 billion compensation payment from the government of Turkey for its role in not renewing the mining licenses related to its Kirazli Project.

+In February 2022, Alamos announced the sale of the Esperanza Gold Project in Morelos State, Mexico for total consideration of up to $60 million.

+In 2022, the Company announced Phase 3+ Expansion of Island Gold to 2,400 tonnes per day, which will more than double the mine life, transform the mine into one of Canada’s largest and most profitable gold mines upon completion in 2026, and result in a 35% reduction in life of mine greenhouse gas (GHG) emissions relative to the current operation.